MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

 ####    [Weapons]
 All forms of weapon assistance is disallowed.
 This includes but is not limited to...
-    - Trigger botting - Having the weapon fire independently from user input.
+    - [Trigger botting] is Having the weapon fire independently from user input.
-    - Trigger locking/Smart Scope - Having the weapon's trigger lock on to a target to fire automatically when aimed.
+    - [Trigger locking/Smart Scope] is Having the weapon's trigger lock on to a target to fire automatically when aimed.
-    - Aim botting - Having the weapon aim independently from user input.
+    - [Aim botting] is Having the weapon aim independently from user input.
-    - Aim locking - Having the viewer/client/weapon lock on to avatar position independent from user input.
+    - [Aim locking] is Having the viewer/client/weapon lock on to avatar position independent from user input.

 ####    [Client]
 All forms of visual assistance is disallowed.
 This includes but is not limited to...